These words hit me big time when I saw on the news recently about how women are trying to change the concept of beauty.

 It is called a battle scar because it is a reminder of the ordeals a woman goes through pregnancy and delivery of the baby.

-My own tummy grew soo big during my last pregnancy, maybe because I was carrying a boy.
+My own tummy grew soo big on my last pregnancy, maybe because I was carrying a boy.

 I ate a lot and would sneak out to buy ‘halo-halo’ from Razon’s near Araneta Gateway Mall.